- Gulf of Mexico 2012

 Of the 13 remotely operated vehicle (ROV) dives conducted during Leg 3, the first six dealt with the seep objective.
 Multiple seeps on the seafloor were identified in several areas, predominantly along the flanks of surfacing salt domes, and escaping bubble streams were imaged in detail.

 Gas bubbles from a natural seep rise up in front of a calibrated grid added to the front of the Little Hercules remotely operated vehicle, enabling the collection of imagery data that will allow scientists to assess sizes and rates of bubble escape from a seep.
-Click on image for credit and larger view.
+Image courtesy of the NOAA Office of Ocean Exploration and Research, Gulf of Mexico Expedition 2012.
+Download larger version (jpg, 1.6 MB).

 In addition, bubbles were captured using an inverted clear cylinder on the ROV, and the resultant clathrate (frozen gas hydrate, a mixture of water and methane ice) was allowed to turn back into gas as the ROV rose slowly to the surface.
 This allowed investigators to measure volume precisely.
 Bubble streams were also calibrated using a visual grid affixed to the ROV.